-RE: Northwestel Inc. Tariff Notice (TN) 1137 – Terrestrial Internet Services – Increase Speeds and Usage Caps
+RE: Northwestel Inc. Tariff Notices 1122 and 1099, Terrestrial Internet Services

-On 19 August 2021, the Commission received an application from Northwestel proposing changes to its General Tariff CRTC 3001 – Item 1735 – Terrestrial Internet Services proposing, among other things, increases to upload and download speeds and to the usage cap for certain cable and fibre-to-the-premises (FTTP) residential and business Internet packages.
+On 20 April 2021, the Commission received an application from Northwestel under TN 1122 proposing changes to General Tariff CRTC 3001 – Item 1735 – Terrestrial Internet Services.
+This TN proposed, among other things, to decrease the rates for some residential unlimited packages (namely the residential 50+, 125+ and 250 +) introduced in TN 1099.

 Paragraph 28(1)(a) of the Canadian Radio-television and Telecommunications Commission Rules of Practice and Procedure provides that the Commission may require parties to file information or documents where needed.

-As such, Northwestel is requested to provide comprehensive answers, including rationale and any supporting information, to the attached request for information (RFI) by 12 November 2021.
+As such, pursuant to paragraph 28(1)(a) of the Rules of Practice and Procedure, Northwestel is requested to provide comprehensive answers, including rationale and any supporting information, to the attached request for information (RFIs) by 12 October 2021.

 Where a document is to be filed or served by a specific date, the document must be actually received, not merely sent, by that date.